JetBrains/guide/site/go/tips/containers-restart-a-running-container/index.md

 **How to use:**

-Select one or multiple running containers that you want to restart, then click on the **Restart** button in the _Services_ window.
+Select one or multiple running containers that you want to restart, then click **Restart** in the _Services_ window.